matrix-org/synapse/docs/specification.rst

   - Display name changes also generates m.room.member with displayname key f.e. room the user is in.

-Internally within Matrix users are referred to by their user ID, which is not a human-friendly string.
+Internally within Matrix users are referred to by their user ID, which is typically a compact unique identifier.
 Profiles grant users the ability to see human-readable names for other users that are in some way meaningful to them.
 Additionally, profiles can publish additional information, such as the user's age or location.